 ‘Nothing Is Impossible’ is the best account we have of Operation Ladbroke by somebody who was there.
-Now the second edition greatly expands Victor Miller’s account.
+Now the second edition greatly expands Victor Miller’s original telling.

 Review of ‘Nothing is Impossible – A Glider Pilot’s Story of Sicily, Arnhem and the Rhine Crossing’ by Victor Miller, 2nd edition published 17 June 2015 by Pen & Sword.